AvolitesLtd/TitanManual/docs/cue-lists/cue-list-options.md

 ## Effects Tab

-All these options are described in [Playback Options](../cues/playback-options.md#effects-tab).
+All these options are described in playback [Options](../cues/playback-options.md#effects-tab).

 ## Release Tab

-Release Mask and Release Time are described in the [Playback Options](../cues/playback-options.md#release-tab).
+Release Mask and Release Time are described in the playback [Options](../cues/playback-options.md#release-tab).

 ### Cue Release
 Allows you to create an overlay cue list with gaps in